myerspat/hpc_resources/resources/hpc_start.md

 	ControlPersist 8620
 	ServerAliveInterval 60
 ```
-Now you can SSH in by running `ssh aims0X`.
+Now you can SSH in by running `ssh aims0X`, where `X` is the machine number the admin informs you about (e.g. 1 or 2 for aims01 or aims02).